burning489/tmd/README.md

 - [ ] introuduce BB schemes again

 ## Bugs
-- [x] LOBPSD and LOBPCG in hiosd use wrong parameter for eigs, should replace SM with smllestreal
+- [x] LOBPSD and LOBPCG in solver use wrong parameter for eigs, should replace SM with smllestreal